katiesaund/brad_website/content/project/drone/index.md

 date = 2014-01-01

 # Project summary to display on homepage.
-summary = "Built a drone"
+summary = "Unmanned Aerial Vehicle for autonomous sky photography"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`